MoellJ/rabbitmq-website/blog/2024-03-01-3.13-announcement/index.md

 ## Feature Flags

-RabbitMQ 3.13 includes a few new feature flags.
-It doesn't however, set any older flags as mandatory (apart from those that were already mandatory in 3.12 of course).
+RabbitMQ 3.13.0 includes a few new feature flags.
+It doesn't however, set any older flags as required (apart from those that were already required in 3.12 of course).
 Therefore, if you have some feature flags disabled, upgrading from 3.12 to 3.13 will still work.
 In the 3.11 -> 3.12 upgrade, some users ran into issues if not all feature flags were enabled.
 Such issues won't happen when moving from 3.12 to 3.13.